alemart/surgescript/docs/engine/level.md

 `spawn(objectName)`

 Spawns an object as a child of Level.
 Such objects won't be garbage collected.
-Please note that the spawned object is required to be an [entity](/engine/entity).

 *Arguments*